 - Clean and tidy your house.
 Don’t stress yourself by going overboard, but make it welcoming and easy to sit and relax when you get back.

-Oooooh … SO exciting!!
+Ooh … SO exciting!!
 The morning you leave can be the most exciting, but also the most stressful.
-This morning checklist is all about last-minute to-dos.
+This vacation checklist for the morning is all about last-minute to-dos.

 Last-minute trip prep and packing:

-- If it’s a road trip, you’ll likely want to bring your pillows and a few lap blankets.
+- If it’s a road trip, pack your pillows and a few lap blankets.

 Last-minute household prep: